-When Jesus taught his disciples this prayer it was a summery of all prayers.
-Placed in our liturgy at this place it again becomes the summation of our prayers to God in blessing the Bread and Wine.
+When Jesus taught his disciples this prayer, it was a summary of all prayers.
+Placed in our liturgy at this place, it again becomes the summation of our prayers to God in blessing the Bread and Wine.

 The Breaking of the Bread, also called The Fraction

-All who feel called to receive Communion with us are welcome to do so, regardless of denomination or faith background.
+All who feel called to receive Communion are welcome to do so at St. Mary’s, regardless of denomination or faith background.
 When receiving each element, it is appropriate to respond by saying "Amen."
 It is also appropriate and helpful for the person receiving wine to lightly hold the lowest part of the chalice base guiding the chalice to their mouth.
 Sometimes the question is raised about the possibility of passing germs from using the common cup.
 There has never been evidence of serious risk.
 Receiving communion from the common cup is a sign of unity within the body of Christ and among the fellowship of the faithful.
 When receiving, you are welcome to stand or kneel at the rail.
 If you prefer not to receive the wine, simply leave the altar rail after you have received the body of Christ.
-If you desire neither, please cross your arms over your chest so the chalice bearer understands your wishes.
-You will receive a blessing.
+If you desire neither, please cross your arms over your heart so the priest and Eucharistic minister understand your wishes.
+You will receive a blessing instead of Communion.